abu-sufyan1/pomodorotimer/README.md

 ## Features
 - **Simple and static**: No backend required, purely HTML, CSS, and JavaScript.
-- **Customizable timer durations**: Easily tweak the focus and break durations as needed.
+- **Customizable timer durations**: Easily tweak the focus, short break, and long break durations.
 - **Responsive design**: Works well on both desktop and mobile devices.

 ## How It Works